fluid-project/infusion-docs/src/documents/tutorial-PreferencesFramework/PrefsFramework.md

 Let’s take a close look at the code.

 #### Primary Schema ####
+The [Primary Schema](../PrimarySchemaForPreferencesFramework.md) is a document that defines the preferences for the editor.
-The Primary Schema, which defines the preferences for the editor, is defined in the `schemas/primary.js` file.
-The preferences are defined using the JSON format (you can learn about JSON at http://json.org/):
+The Primary Schema for our example editor is defined in the `schemas/primary.js` file using the JSON format
+(you can learn about JSON at http://json.org/):

 ```javascript